llvm/circt/docs/RationaleFIRRTL.md

 ## Naming

 Names in verilog form part of the public-api of a design.
-It is therefore critical that Chisel, and by extension FIRRTL, have a language-level semantic about how entities are named and how named entities are used and transformed.
+It is therefore critical that Chisel, and by extension FIRRTL, have language-level semantics about how entities are named and how named entities are used and transformed.
 This must specify which entities with names in Chisel generate predictable output.
 Since names server multiple purposes in a design; for example,